chpc-tech-eval/scc/Tutorial_1/README.md

    1. Data Packets are exchanged between Universities' _public_ facing network interfaces, to the regional, national and international backbone networks and connections, and finally
    1. Data Packets are exchanged between _Regional_, _National_ and _International_ networks and those of the target [Google](https://www.google.com) domains (e.g.: _local [Google.co.za](https://www.google.co.za):_ [142.251.216.67](142.251.216.67), or _California_ [72.14.222.1](72.14.222.1))

+> [!IMPORTANT]
+> It is important to note that in the preceding examples, the specific IP Address and Routing Tables provided were merely an indicative oversimplification for the purposes of clarifying the related concepts.

 ### Basic Networking Example (WhatIsMyIp.com)

 In the following examples, you will be using your Android and/or Apple Cellular devices to complete the following tasks in your respective groups.
 Start by ensuring that your cell phone is connected to the local WiFi.
 Then navigate to the _"Network Details"_ page of the WiFi connection.